 - 1 pint half & half

-- 2 chicken boullion cubes
+- 2 teaspoon chicken bouillon

-- ½ cup Italian cheese mix
+- ½ cup Italian shredded cheese mix

-- ¼ cup fresh basil chiffonade
+- ¼ cup fresh basil sliced

-- Red pepper flakes to taste optional
+- red pepper flakes to taste optional

-- 4 cups cooked egg noodles
+- 4 cups cooked egg noodles or Pappardelle pasta

-- Place bread crumbs mixed with garlic bell pepper seasoning and milk in two separate bowls.
-Pound out chicken then dip in milk.Move to the bread crumb bowl and toss until thoroughly coated.
+- Place bread crumbs mixed with garlic bell pepper seasoning and milk in two separate bowls.Place chicken on a cutting board and cover with plastic wrap.Pound out chicken as needed so that the entire cutlet is the same thickness.
+Coat each cutlet in sour cream using clean hands or a brush.Move to the bread crumb bowl and toss chicken until thoroughly coated on all sides.

-- In a large skillet, cook chicken in 4 tablespoon butter over medium-low heat about 5-7 minutes on each side depending on thickness of the chicken.
-Transfer chicken to a heated toaster oven if you have one or cover loosely with foil to keep warm.
+- Preheat a large skillet with 2 tablespoon butter or oil, over medium heat.
+Add chicken and cook for 5-7 minutes on each side or until golden brown and internal temp is 165˚ (time varies depending on thickness of the chicken.)Transfer cooked chicken to a plate and loosely with foil to keep warm.

-- Using the same skillet, sauté garlic in remaining tablespoon butter for 1 minute.
-Add half & half and chicken bullion cubes, cheese mix, pimentos, basil, and red pepper flakes..
-Bring to a boil and stir until well blended.Reduce heat and simmer for 4 minutes, stirring occasionally.
+- Using the same skillet, sauté garlic in remaining butter or oil for 1 minute.
+Add half & half and chicken bullion, cheese, pimentos, basil, and red pepper flakes.
+Bring to a bubble and stir until well blended.Reduce heat and simmer for 4 minutes, stirring occasionally.